Sunrise over the Sevier Valley from the top of Dairy Canyon

 Section 8: Scorpion Ridgeline (2 miles)

 From the Little Valley Ridge Aid Station, all runners take the Scorpion Ridge trail, following along the upper rim of Cottonwood Canyon.
-You will probably want to stop to snap a photo of the canyon below.
+You will probably want to stop to snap a photo or two of the canyon below.
 The Scorpion Ridge trail connects with Trail #102 for a rocky, steep descent of about 1/3 a mile.
 The final aid station will be at the junction of trail #102 and #103.

 Section 9: Trail #103 back to CC Road #96 to Finish (2.8 miles)

 Trail #103 starts in a wash, and soon has a small climb.
 Atop this hill you can see Richfield and the valley down below.
-This deep red trail section coming down is rarely used by ATVs, and nature is reclaiming it- so be mindful of rocks as you descend.
+This deep red colored trail section coming down is rarely used by ATVs, and nature is reclaiming it- so be mindful of rocks as you descend.
 After a final short climb, and crossing a couple unnamed trails (though they will be marked), you return to the CC Road.
 Here cruise on down the final 1.8 miles back to the Lion's Park where you started the day.

 Ultra Part A: Start, Canal Road, to Rifle Range (6 miles)